El Tio Easter Egg

-The El Tio de la Mina Easter Egg was released before Halloween of 2017, completing of this unlocks the broken devil horned mask.
+The El Tio de la Mina Easter Egg was released before Halloween of 2017, completion of this unlocks the broken devil-horned mask.
 You will have to go visit some 3 gravesites to ‘read’ a newspaper at each one before you can visit 3 statues.
 From there, you can take down the Santa Blanca that believes he is El Tio, ‘God of the Underworld’.

 Step 1: Visit the 3 gravesites and interact with their newspapers.